Miller, other top Trump White House aides subpoenaed by Jan. 6 committee | Politics

 It was the worst attack on the seat of the U.S. government since the War of 1812 and the only time power in the United States has not been transferred peacefully.
 Trump has filed suit https://www.reuters.com/world/us/judge-hear-trump-bid-stonewall-us-capitol-riot-investigation-2021-11-04 to avoid turning over White House documents and urged former aides to reject panel subpoenas, claiming the right to withhold information because of executive privilege, a legal principle that protects many White House communications.

+The committee asked those subpoenaed to produce documents by Nov.
+23 and to appear for depositions behind closed doors from late November until mid-December.
+Trump said in a statement that the subpoenas were politically motivated from a select committee of "politically ambitious hacks."

-The panel has now issued 35 subpoenas and received testimony from more than 150 witnesses.
+The panel has now issued at least 35 subpoenas and received testimony from more than 150 witnesses.
 It had announced six https://www.reuters.com/world/us/us-house-16-committee-issues-subpoenas-trump-associates-2021-11-08 - for Trump associates including top aides from the Republican's failed 2020 re-election campaign - on Monday.
-More than 670 people have been charged with taking part in the riot at the Capitol as Congress and Vice President Mike Pence were to certify Democrat Biden's defeat of Trump.
+More than 670 people have been charged with taking part in the riot at the Capitol.
 It was the worst attack on the seat of the U.S. government since the War of 1812 and the only time power in the United States has not been transferred peacefully.

 Trump has filed suit https://www.reuters.com/world/us/judge-hear-trump-bid-stonewall-us-capitol-riot-investigation-2021-11-04 to avoid turning over White House documents and urged former aides to reject panel subpoenas, claiming the right to withhold information because of executive privilege, a legal principle that protects many White House communications.
 Legal experts have disputed his claim that the principle applies.